- February 06, 2019

 ‘Breakfast in America’ was the #1 album of 1979 in the Australian charts, holding the top spot for six weeks, sold over 20 million copies worldwide, cemented Supertramp as one of the most iconic bands of all time and spawned hits such as “The Logical Song”, “Breakfast in America” and “Take The Long Way Home”.

 Roger Hodgson’s incredible songwriting however came to the fore several years prior with the ageless classics “Dreamer” and “Give A Little Bit” that first called the world to the magic of his introspective lyrics and upbeat melodies.

 “I’m thrilled to bring Supertramp’s Roger Hodgson to Adelaide to celebrate an iconic album that is as beloved today as ever.
-This will be a magical night under the stars in Bonython Park and one of those ‘must see’ events.
+This will be a magical night and one of those ‘must see’ events.
 Ticket demand will be high so I’d suggest people get in fast to secure their seats” said Phil Rankine from Space Events.

 “The Roger Hodgson setlist reads like a history of music.
 If you were ever a fan of Supertramp then attending a Roger Hodgson concert these days is as good as it gets and it gets good.”

 “There are few vocalists instantly recognizable from the first few bars of a song but Roger Hodgson is certainly one of that unique group.
 The singer/songwriter of Supertramp, his voice is as unmistakable as the distinct keyboard sound of his early hits.”

 The Times- London, Review from The Royal Albert Hall Concert